mittielawrence22/notes/README.md

 3. **Liskov Substitution (LSP)**: Derived classes must be substitutable for their base classes.
 4. **Interface Segregation (ISP)**: Make fine-grained interfaces that clients will use what they need instead of being forced to depend on methods they do not use.
 5. **Dependency Inversion (DIP)**: Depend upon abstractions, not concretions; high-level modules should not depend on low-level modules, both should depend on abstractions.

+# 2024-02-01
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your coding endeavors.

+1. Prioritize tasks: When you are working on a project, it is essential to determine which tasks are the most important and which can be completed later.
+By prioritizing your tasks in this way, you can ensure that you focus on the critical aspects of the project and not get sidetracked by less significant details.
+Use a task management tool, such as Trello or Asana, to help keep track of your priorities.
+ 2. Plan ahead: Planning ahead is crucial for success in programming.
+When starting a new project or undertaking a large task, take the time to plan out your approach and break it down into smaller, manageable steps.
+Creating a detailed plan will ensure you have a clear understanding of what needs to happen and when, allowing you and your team to stay on track and avoid potential bottlenecks.
+3. Stay organized: A clean and organized codebase is a joy to work with and can save you hours of time in the long run.
+Implement good coding practices, like using version control (such as Git), organizing your code into logical folders and files, following a consistent naming convention, adding comments, documenting your work, etc. Organizing and maintaining your project will make it easier to collaborate with others, add new features, or fix bugs.